ZacSweers/MoshiX/moshi-ir/README.md

 **Benefits**
 - Significantly faster build times.
-  - No Kapt or KSP tasks, no extra source files to compile.
+  - No extra Kapt or KSP tasks, no extra source files to compile.
 This runs directly in kotlinc and generates IR that is lowered directly into bytecode.
 - No reflection required at runtime to support default parameter values.
 - Feature parity with Moshi's native code gen.
 - More detailed error messages for unexpected null values and missing properties.
 Now all errors are accumulated and